MPMc-Git/McGitNotes/random-code/minecraft.md

 ## Minecraft stuffs, mostly command blocks

 #### Building an automatic Iron Golem spawner
+*Obviously, you can change this to something else<br/>
 *This is in 1.21.10 Java Edition*
 1. Perform the following commands
    - `/scoreboard objectives add WorldTime dummy`